mrda/typeytypey/README.md

 I'll let you in on a secret, they're not.

-Often presenters will use demo replay tools, and I've written a prrof of concept showing you how it can be done.
+Often presenters will use demo replay tools, and I've written a proof of concept showing you how it can be done.

 Even though this thing is fine for my personal use, I welcome patches,